silviogutierrez/reactivated/website/server/docs/deploying.md

 Then run `scripts/launch.sh` from `BASE_DIR`.

-You'll almost certainly be prompted to asked to authenticate.
+You'll almost certainly be asked to authenticate.
 And if you've never used Fly before, you'll have to sign up.
 Go ahead and do so.

 > **Note**: You'll probably be asked for a credit card to sign up.
 If you deploy a